 - Copy and paste the URL into an email message addressed to the people you want to join

-- Copy the invitation button and paste this into an email message
+- Copy the meeting URL by hitting the Copy invitation button and paste this into an email message

 - Send out preformatted invitations through the email service of your choice